RajeevSingh2412/Etherium-Proof-Intermediate-Module-1/README.md

     1. Go to the "Deploy & Run Transactions" tab in the left-hand sidebar.
     2. Select the "SeaportManagement" contract from the dropdown menu.
     3. Click on the "Deploy" button.
-    4. Interacting with the Contract
+    4. Interacting with the Contract.

 Once the contract is deployed, you can interact with it by calling the functions.
 Ensure you are connected as the owner address to perform owner-restricted functions.

 #### Dock Ship:
     1. Select the dockShip function.